 - If the port is not being used, it is advised to flush it at least once per week

-For Intermittent medicines, the port will need to be flushed:
+For Intermittent medicines, you will need to flush the port:

 - After each medication has been given